MarkTauber/evalsploit/README.md

 # evalsploit
-Backdoor based on the `eval' function
+Backdoor based on the `eval` function

 ### Features